 Movies (for Recreation-Type Activities)

-Read more about Back of the Net at: https://en.wikipedia.org/wiki/Back_of_the_Net
+Read more about Back to the Future at: https://en.wikipedia.org/wiki/Back_to_the_Future

-Watch Back of the Net on Netflix, Hulu, Flik, Amazon or on DVD…
+Watch Back to the Future on Vudu, Hulu, Amazon or on DVD…

 DVDs are checked out on a first-come, first-serve basis.
 Many of the DVD's are listed below.
 If you are interested, talk to your advocate or call: